Ted's Hiking World Hidden Canyon & Weeping Rock

 *

-Ventilation ducts in the amazing Zion-Mount Carmel Tunnel
+Ventilation ducts in the amazing tunnel

-The paved path heads directly up a series of long switchbacks for about 850 feet.
+The paved path heads directly up a series of long switchbacks for about 850 vertical feet.
 Time passes quickly, however, as the going is easy.
-At a junction the Observation Point Trail goes left up the "great white crack."
+At a junction the Observation Point Trail goes left up the "great white crack".
 The pavement ends here as my route heads to the right up some more switchbacks.

 *